 Playpen, Crate & Baby Gates

 If you want to keep your dog away from dangerous areas for a short period of time or when you’re not around (say if you’re doing house work that involves chemicals), consider using a crate or playpen.
 To make areas of your home permanently pet-free, you can set up a baby gate.
+We’ve written up a guide on how to choose the best dog crate.

 Keep Things Closed